tushartalukder/Bengali-ASR-model-using-Wav2Vec2/README.md

 # Bengali-ASR-model-using-Wav2Vec2
 An independent, automated method of decoding and transcribing oral speech is known as automatic speech recognition (ASR).
-A typical ASR system extracts featured from audio recordings or streams and run one or more algorithms to map the features to corresponding texts.
+A typical ASR system extracts feature from audio recordings or streams and run one or more algorithms to map the features to corresponding texts.
 Numerous of research has been done in the field of speech signal processing in